The Legend of the Selkies | Ultimate Mythology Blog – Top Selkie Facts

 Mermaid

-A big difference between Selkies and Mermaids is that when selkies leave the water they shed their seal skin and become fully human.
-This contrasts the traditional mermaids who transform their seal tail into human legs.
+A big difference between Selkies and Mermaids is that when selkies leave the water, they shed their seal skin and become fully human.
+This contrasts with the traditional mermaids who transform their seal tails into human legs.

-The depiction of mermaids has changes drastically in media and mythology, from beautiful siren like creatures with distinct human features, to fish-human hybrids.
+The depiction of mermaids has changed drastically in media and mythology, from beautiful siren-like creatures with distinct human features to fish-human hybrids.
 Their motivations can be malicious, trying to lure sailors to their demise, or more genuine, hoping to befriend the people they meet and even wishing to become human.

 Siren

-Sirens are found in Greek mythology, beautiful but dangerous creatures who lured sailors to their doom with their mesmerising singing. they are often depicted as beautiful women with wings who try and lure sailors to their death, but are sometimes depicted more as mermaids.
+Sirens are found in Greek mythology.
+They are beautiful but dangerous creatures who lure sailors to their doom with their mesmerising singing.
+Sirens are often depicted as beautiful women with wings who try and lure sailors to their deaths but are sometimes depicted more as mermaids.

-Unlike selkies who can have good relationships with humans, sirens only goal seems to be to lure as many humans to their death as possible, there are many different reasons as to why in Greek mythology.
+Unlike selkies, who can have good relationships with humans, sirens only goal seems to be to lure as many humans to their deaths as possible.
+There are many different reasons as to why in Greek mythology.

 Swan Maiden